 Making your own ornaments is a fun craft to do during the holidays and adds such a personal touch to your Christmas tree.
 These wood slice Christmas ornaments that I made using a wood-burning tool were so easy and the perfect addition to my “Woodland Rustic” tree.

-I’d be so grateful if you’d take a minute to subscribe to my blog by entering your email to the box on this page.
+Subscribe by entering your email HERE.
 That way you won’t miss any new DIY, craft, and recipe posts from The House on Silverado. 🏠

 How to Make Wood Slice Christmas Ornaments with a Wood Burning Tool

 1. Find or buy some wood slices